vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | Tags | A list of search terms (separated by space, not comma!) the node should be found with, when typed in the NodeBrowser.
 | OutputFormat | Allows to specify the outputs texture format.
 Valid Values: [PixelFormats](https://github.com/stride3d/stride/blob/master/sources/engine/Stride/Graphics/PixelFormat.cs).
 If not specified, defaults to R8G8B8A8_UNorm_SRgb.
 | WantsMips | Requests mipmaps for a specific texture input.
 See [Mipmaps](#mipmaps) below.
+| DontUnapplySRgbCurveOnRead | You'll most likely not need this flag!
+One usecase is when porting over a source TextureFX from vvvv beta (dx9 or dx11).
+The visual result may have relied on color math in sRGB space.
+If set, disables the automatic sRGB-to-linear conversion that happens when reading (sampling) from a sRGB input texture.
+Note that this might involve an internal copy of the whole texture if the resource is not typeless (i.e. doesn't allow views of different types).
+Only relevant if the input texture format has the `_SRgb` suffix and the pipeline is set to linear color space, which is the default.
 | DontApplySRgbCurveOnWrite | You'll most likely not need this flag.
-One usecase is when porting over a source texturefx from vvvv beta (dx9 or dx11), because their visual result may have relied on this legacy default behavior.
+One usecase is when porting over a TextureFX from vvvv beta (dx9 or dx11).
+The visual result may have relied on color math in sRGB space.
 If set, this flag disables the automatic linear-to-sRGB conversion that happens when writing the shader result into an sRGB texture.
 Only relevant if OutputFormat has the `_SRgb` suffix and the pipeline is set to linear color space, both of which is the default.

 ## Source Node Attributes
 The following attributes are specifically for use with Source TextureFX: